What Is a Flat Character? Definition, Examples & Helpful Tips

 - Minor characters are needed.
 These characters don’t need depth, as they exist in order to further a three-dimensional protagonist along on their journey.

 Do you have any favorite flat characters?
-How much fun do you have writing your own one-dimensional characters?
-Let us know your thoughts in the comments below.
+Have you included any two-dimensional characters in your own work?
+Let us know in the comments below.